 21st June 2019

-We alerted you in our article in July last year that under new rules due to come in 2019 builders, sub-contractors and other trades associated with the construction industry will have to start using a new method of accounting for VAT.
+We alerted you in our article in July last year that under new rules which were due to come in on the 1 October 2019 and following an HMRC announcement, are now due to come in 1 October 2020, builders, sub-contractors and other trades associated with the construction industry will have to start using a new method of accounting for VAT.
 The measure is designed to combat VAT fraud in the construction sector labour supply chain which HMRC argue presents a significant tax loss.

 What are the VAT changes?